Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Beginning on Canada’s Pacific Coast, I’ve here defined Western Canada as British Columbia and the Rocky Mountain national parks of Alberta.
 The predominant feature shared by all of the national parks in this section is mountains.

-BC also has three noteworthy national park reserves on the Pacific Coast, Gwaii Haanas, Pacific Rim, and Gulf Islands, which I won’t cover below.
+BC also has three noteworthy national park reserves on the Pacific Coast, Gwaii Haanas, Pacific Rim, and Gulf Islands (see my guide to Galiano Island!), but I won’t cover those below.
 Some of BC’s best campgrounds are located in these national parks, but they are also very popular and fill up fast.

 If you’re starting your trip in Vancouver, as many visitors do, make sure to check out these things to see and do in Vancouver!